fqantonio/GoingInductive/README.md

 # ABSTRACT

-Should you, as a teacher of science and tech of young students, **move to an inductive strategy**, for the learning design flow with all the activities chronologically organized, even if the setting is bLearning?
+Should you, as a teacher of science and tech of young students, **move to an inductive strategy**, for the learning design flow with all the activities chronologically organized, even in a bLearning setting?
 In overall, the **answer is yes**, that is, 4C/ID eLearning setting has some advantages over Direct Instruction but with some remarks.

-If you decide to do it, there will be specific impacts that need to be **accommodated**, as well as implications for the stakeholders in the learning process: policy makers and school management.
+If you decide to do it, there will be specific impacts that need to be **accommodated**, as well as implications for the stakeholders in the learning process, policy makers and school management, that will be adressed in this roadmap.

 The sample covers 12 years of teacher data assessment, during the period 2003 to 2017, with conclusions about the impact in the Learning Transfer, Lab Practice, Social Skills and Academic Results.